fresns/docs/clients/en-US/reference/callback/index.md

 The user performs the appropriate action on the application page, and after the action, the application sends a feedback message with callback details.

-- The `postMessageKey` parameter sends a message to the parent via [postMessage](https://developer.mozilla.org/docs/Web/API/Window/postMessage).
+- Send a message to the parent using [postMessage](https://developer.mozilla.org/docs/Web/API/Window/postMessage).
-- The `callbackUlid` parameter stores the data in the database and the client retrieves the data via the callback interface [/api/fresns/v1/common/callback](../../api/common/callback.md).

 ### Step 4

-The client receives the `postMessage` message from the application page or `callback` api to get the feedback message and handle the subsequent business functions.
+The client receives the `postMessage` message from the application side and handles the subsequent business functions.

 ## postMessage Intro